sketch-hq/SketchAPI/docs/pages/plugins-document-changes.md

 The fundamental document change types are:

-- **Property changes** e.g. a layer's x/y position changing
+- **Property changes**, e.g. a layer's x/y position changing
 - **Object addition**, e.g. adding a new layer to the canvas
 - **Object removal**, e.g. deleting a layer

-A fourth type of change - an object moving around within the document - can also be trivially derived using the `isMove` flag.
+Note that an object moving around within the layer hierarchy is removed from the previous path and re-added at a new path - such changes have their `isMove` flag set to `true`.
 See the code examples below for more information.

 ### Manifest handler